AI-for-Education/fabdata-llm/README.md

 uv sync --frozen
 ```

-Do not set `exclude-newer = "7 days"` in global uv configuration for day-to-day work. uv snapshots that relative policy into `uv.lock` as a fixed timestamp, so it should only be applied when deliberately refreshing the lockfile.

 ### Configuration

 The package comes with a base model configuration which can be extended by user-provided custom configurations.
 You can get the base model configuration dictionary by: